-As a teen parent, you may be offered a Family Nurse once you have met your midwife.
+As a young parent, you may be offered extra support from a Family Nurse.

-They are very skilled nurses who will support you with just about everything you need to be the best parents you can be.
-Each programme is as individual as the mum, and focusses on what will help you and baby, from building confidence and improving anxiety to practical things like breastfeeding and immunisation.
+They are very skilled nurses who will support you with just about everything.
+Each programme is as individual as the mum, and focuses on what will help you and baby.

 Activities for babies and children